 Parking Stall Skew Stall Aisle

 Angle Width Width Depth Width

 90° 9'-0" 18'-0" 24'-0" 2-way

 60° 8'-6" 10'-6" 18'-0" 16'-0" 1-way

-45° 8'-6" 12'-9" 17'-6" 12'- 0" 1-way
+45° 8'-6" 12'-9" 17'-6" 12'-0" 1-way

 30° 8'-6" 17'-0" 17'-0" 12'-0" 1 way

-e.
-Parking areas must be designed to permit each motor vehicle to proceed to and from the parking space provided for it without requiring the moving of any other motor vehicles.
+- d.
+In lots utilizing diagonal parking, the direction of proper traffic flow must be indicated by signs, pavement markings or other permanent indications and maintained as necessary. - e.
+Parking areas must be designed to permit each motor vehicle to proceed to and from the parking space provided for it without requiring the moving of any other motor vehicles. - f.

-f.
 Provisions must be made to restrict the "overhang" of parked vehicles when it might restrict traffic flow on adjacent through roads, restrict pedestrian or bicycle movement on adjacent walkways, or damage landscape materials.

 There is parking for the employees and adequate space for cars to park in the driveway with room for other cars to pass by.
 The Planning Board finds the standards of this section have been met.

-5. Building and parking placement.
+- 5. Building and parking placement. - a.

-a.
 The site design should avoid creating a building surrounded by a parking lot.
 Parking should be to the side and preferably in the back.
 In rural, uncongested areas buildings should be set well back from the road so as to conform to the rural character of the area.
 If the parking is in front, a generous, landscaped buffer between the road and parking lot is to be provided.
-Unused areas should be kept natural, as field, forest, wetland, e b.
+Unused areas should be kept natural, as field, forest, wetland, e - b.
 Where two or more buildings are proposed, the buildings should be grouped and linked with sidewalks; tree planting should be used to provide shade and break up the scale of the site.
 Parking areas should be separated from the building by a minimum of five to 10 feet.
 Plantings should be provided along the building edge, particularly where building facades consist of long or unbroken walls.

 There is an existing house and attached garage on site that will be used for the daycare center.
 Three new parking spaces are shown on the site plan.
 A waiver has been granted for buffering and with the approved waiver the Planning Board finds the standards of this section have been met.

 6. Pedestrian Circulation.
 The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
 This system must connect the major building entrances/ exits with parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project.
 The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
 The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect the amenities such as parks or open space on or adjacent to the site.